Spatialyze: A Geospatial Video Analytics System with Spatial-Aware Optimizations: Constructing Geospatial Video Analytic Workflows

 A \emph{\sRoadNetwork} is a collection of road segments.
 Each road segment is a \emph{\cGeoConstruct} as defined in \autoref{sec:cdl-geog}.
-Besides being a \emph{\cGeoConstruct}, a road segment stores its segment heading, which indicate traffic headings in that road segment.
-A road segment have multiple segment headings (curve lane) or no segment heading at all (intersection).
-Road segments in the \emph{\sRoadNetwork} dataset that we use have following road types: roadsection, intersection, lane, and lanegroup.
-In \oursyntax, we initialize a \emph{\sRoadNetwork} by loading from a directory containing files of road network from each type.
-These road network information is accessible and often provided with AV video datasets~\cite{fritsch:kitti-road, caesar:nuscenes}.
+Besides being a \emph{\cGeoConstruct}, a road segment stores its segment heading, which indicates traffic headings in that road segment.
+A road segment can have multiple segment headings (curve lane) or no segment heading (intersection).
+Road segments in the \emph{\sRoadNetwork} dataset that we use have the following road types: roadsection, intersection, lane, and lanegroup.
+In S-Flow, we initialize a \emph{\sRoadNetwork} by loading from a directory containing files of the road network from each type.
+This road network information is accessible and often provided with AV video datasets~\cite{fritsch:kitti-road, caesar:nuscenes}.